paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   **EEE:** New reliability prediction models for EEE items can be derived using different inputs, as discussed in {numref}`sec_eee_handbook`.
 For new technologies there is no data available from IOR, making it necessary to rely on manufacturer data or dedicated testing.

--   **Mechanical:** The general process for the development of new reliability prediction models is essentially equivalent to the approach for mechanical reliability prediction presented in {numref}`sec_mech_handbook`, where a strong focus is set on the relevant failure mechanisms and the associated Physics of Failure.
+-   **Mechanical:** The general process for the development of new reliability prediction models is essentially equivalent to the approach for mechanical reliability prediction presented in {numref}`sec_mech_handbook`, where a strong focus is set on the relevant {term}`failure mechanisms <Failure mechanism>` and the associated Physics of Failure.
 Bayesian methods for model updating allow the consideration of available data (e.g. test data), even with limited sample size.

 -   **Miscellaneous:** {numref}`sec_misc_handbook` provides reliability models and data for commonly used miscellaneous items with sufficient IOR data.
 The reliability of \"non-standard model\" items, requiring a new dedicated model, can be considered based on Engineering/PoF approaches mainly based on DFMEA/PFMEA